danday74/chapter-and-verse/README.md

-# chapter-and-verse
+# node-template-2018
-Given some text returns an object with the book, chapter and bible verse
+Template for creating an npm package in 2018